-- All Record Status and above level tournaments have a Record Status booklet. - In the booklet as well as the Record / Award Claim Forms there is also a Report to be filled in by the Judges about the Tournament as well as a form to record all the Judge's signatures. - When officiating at a Record Status Tournament make sure you sign the Booklet, this way if someone claims a record with a scoresheet which has corrections on it, they can check them against the signatures of the Judges, to make sure it is genuine. - Ask the Chief Judge if you can have a look at the Record Status Booklet so you can see the Report, in order to familiarise yourself with its contents.
+- All Record Status and above level tournaments have a Record Status booklet.
+Although this is quite often an electronic report now - In the booklet as well as the Record / Award Claim Forms there is also a Report to be filled in by the Judges about the Tournament as well as a form to record all the Judge's signatures. - When officiating at a Record Status Tournament make sure you sign the Booklet, this way if someone claims a record with a scoresheet which has corrections on it, they can check them against the signatures of the Judges, to make sure it is genuine. - Ask the Chief Judge if you can have a look at the Record Status Booklet so you can see the Report, in order to familiarise yourself with its contents.
 It needs to be signed by the Judge in Charge.